slsa-framework/slsa-proposals/0004/README.md

 #### Alternative 2: Remember expected provenance instances

-Here, the policy evaluator will compare selected properties of a package's SLSA provenance against property values in past ‘good' provenance.
-When a ‘good' package's provenance causes an unexpected difference, remember the new ‘good' provenance instance.
+Here, the policy evaluator will compare selected properties of a package's SLSA provenance against property values in past 'good' provenance.
+When a 'good' package's provenance causes an unexpected difference, remember the new ‘good' provenance instance.